Angel Beside Me

-Angel Beside Me (Angel Beside Me – เทวดาท่าจะรัก; Angel Beside Me – The-wa-da Tha Cha Ruk) is a 2020 Thai television series starring Krissanapoom Pibulsonggram (JJ) and Ramida Jiranorraphat (Jane).
+Angel Beside Me (Angel Beside Me – เทวดาท่าจะรัก; Angel Beside Me – The-wa-da Tha Cha Ruk) is a 2020 Thai television series starring Krissanapoom Pibulsonggram (JJ) and Methika Jiranorraphat (Jane).

 Directed by Chatkaew Susiwa and produced by GMMTV, the series was one of the thirteen television series launched by GMMTV in their "Wonder Th13teen" event on 5 November 2018.
 Originally scheduled for 2019 release, it premiered on GMM 25 and LINE TV on 18 January 2020, airing on Saturdays at 21:30 ICT and 23:00 ICT, respectively.
 The series concluded on 4 April 2020.

 Cast and characters

 Below are the cast of the series: